K9 glass

 K9 glass, sometimes referred to as K9 crystal, is a variety of optical borosilicate crown glass.
-The letter "K" is a reference to the German word for "crown" (Krone) and the number 9 refers to the lead oxide content of the glass (9%).
+The letter "K" is a reference to the German word for "crown" (Krone).
 K9 glass has high optical clarity, and is used in many contexts requiring this characteristic.
 It has been regarded as a difficult-to-cut material because of its superior mechanical properties.
-It has an elastic modulus per pascal of 8x10^{10}, a Poisson's ratio of 0.21, and a density of 2510 kilograms per cubic meter (less dense than most other leaded glass).
-Its refractive index is 1.517 at 590 nm wavelength (compared to 1.523 for crown glass (soda-lime) and 1.618 for 45% leaded glass) Its clarity (90% transmission at 590 nm), combined with low cost have made it desirable for chandeliers, lasers, telescopes, etc.
+It has an elastic modulus per pascal of 8 × 10^{10}, a Poisson's ratio of 0.21, and a density of 2510 kilograms per cubic meter.
+Its refractive index is 1.517 at 590 nm wavelength (compared to 1.523 for crown glass (soda-lime) and 1.618 for 45% leaded glass).
+Its clarity (90% transmission at 590 nm), combined with low cost have made it desirable for chandeliers, lasers, telescopes, etc.

 K9 is produced in large quantities by China, which sells it at a price far below higher-quality well-known glass manufacturers such as Swarovski.
-A similar product to K9 (but without lead) is BK7.
+A similar product to K9 is BK7.